kevinyswong/kevinyswong.github.io/index.md

   form thereby creates an idle and lazy class, living at the expense of the industrial and working class.
   </blockquote>
-  I am not completely against welfare or some form of government influence on the market, for the reason we shall see in the next section, and while Tocqueville writes harshly of what he calls "legal charity", there is some truth to his claim that a system which provides free sustenance will demotivate those dependent on it from remediating their own situations.
+  In spite of this aversion to state charity, I am not completely against welfare or some form of government influence on the market, for the reasons we shall see in the next section, and while Tocqueville writes harshly of what he calls "legal charity", there is some truth to his claim that a system which provides free sustenance will demotivate those dependent on it from remediating their own situations.
 However, in the general case, it should be that merit should be prioritized.

   <br><br><br><br><br><br><br><br><br><br><br><br>